kf1day/ampere/README.md

 ### Asterisk Management Interface
-AMI also should be configured to accept connections and sent security- and system-level events.
+AMI also should be configured to accept connections and send security- and system-level events.
-Sending the only events Ampere waits for may be useful.
+Sending only those messages for which the application waits can be the useful.
-It can be made by specifying some `eventfilter` directives.
+It can be done by specifying some `eventfilter` directives.

 #### Example of asterisk's *manager.conf*
 ```